godaddy/gasket/packages/gasket-request/README.md

 await gasket.actions.myAction(req);
 ```

-If you action need additional arguments, you can pass them following the `gasketReq`.
+If your action needs additional arguments, you can pass them following the `gasketReq`.

 ```js
 import { withGasketRequest } from '@gasket/request';